haggj/CTFs/Reverse/transformation.md

 The resulting value is added to the numeric value of the second character.
 The resulting value is finally interpreted as character again.

-The following python script decrypts the flag based on the descript encryption:
+The following python script decrypts the flag based on the described encryption:

 ```python